-In contrast, every air sample collected in any kit had excess water (Figure 7) compared to the reference.
-Only with kits A and F are collected samples analyzed for water vapor by the vendor's laboratory.
-The samples collected from kit A had, on average, 800 fold excess water compared to the reference value.
-Kit F was the better performer, with 29 fold excess water on average in the samples.
+Only with kits A and F are the collected samples used for determination of water vapor concentration by the vendor.
 Samples from kits A and F would fail both the NFPA and WAC-FF criteria for water vapor because of the added water.

-Kits B, C, and D use on-site measurements with indicator tubes for water vapor, and their vendors do not claim that the kits can successfully collect an air sample for water vapor-nor do they offer this analysis.
+Kits B, C, and D use on-site measurements with

+Figure 1.
+Comparison of kit samples to the reference sample: carbon dioxide and methane concentrations indicator tubes for water vapor, and their vendors do not claim that the kits can successfully collect an air sample for water vapor-nor do they offer this analysis.
 We examined these kits to gather data on suitability of materials and approaches for collection of air samples for water vapor analysis.
 Analysis of air samples from all kits with containers supports the assertion that low pressure sampling for water vapor is problematic regardless of the container material.